RocketChat/rocketchat.github.io/_posts/2019/09/2019-09-20-push-notification.md

 ## Coming changes

-Starting at Rocket.Chat version **2.1.0**, the default value for the user's default **Desktop Notification Default Alert** and **Mobile Notifications Default Alert** will be **All Messages**.
+Starting at Rocket.Chat version **2.1.0**, the value for **Desktop Notification Default Alert** and **Mobile Notifications Default Alert** will be **All Messages**.
 When updating to version 2.1.0 or later the servers that were still using the previous default value **Mentions**, **will have** the value updated to **All Messages**.

 Large rooms (with more than 100 members) are still prevented from sending notifications on all messages.
 There is a setting that can be changed to increase this number called **Maximum Channel Size for ALL Message** (under Admin > Message) but **please use this setting with caution** as it may cause performance issues.

 ## Future actions

 To match the expectations of our users, we know there is room for improvement.
-So we're already planning to refactor the push notification logic as a whole with the following key things in mind:
+So we are planning to refactor the push notification logic as a whole with the following key things in mind:

 * Allow scaling to larger rooms - no need to worry about the "Maximum Channel Size for ALL Message" setting anymore;
 * Remove a notification from mobile devices if that message was read on another device;